orkes-io/orkes-conductor-client/docs/workflow/README.md

 Conductor lets you embrace failures rather than worry about the complexities introduced in the system to handle failures.

-All the aspects of handling failures, retries, rate limits, etc., are driven by the configuration that can be updated in real-time without re-deploying your application.
+All the aspects of handling failures, retries, rate limits, etc., are driven by the configuration that can be updated in real time without re-deploying your application.

 ### Retries